Australian politicians say media revelations of China spying disturbing

 Wang also said there were plans to disrupt the presidential vote on the self-ruled island of Taiwan next year, the Age added.

-In Taipei, a spokeswoman for the ruling Democratic Progressive Party said the information from Wang reported in Australian media was a reminder of the threat from China.
+Taiwan’s presidential office said the government was investigating, and would come down hard on any illegal behavior, while a spokeswoman for the ruling Democratic Progressive Party called the information in Australian media a reminder of the threat from China.

-“Whether it is the Chinese internet army or the Chinese government, it is using the democratic system of Taiwan to infringe upon our democracy,” the spokeswoman, Lee Yen-jong, said.
+“Whether it is the Chinese internet army or the Chinese government, it is using the democratic system of Taiwan to infringe upon our democracy,” Lee Yen-jong said.

-China considers Taiwan a wayward province and has never ruled out the use of force to return it to the fold.
+China considers Taiwan a wayward province and has never ruled out the use of force to bring it under Beijing’s control.

-Taiwan’s main opposition, the China-friendly Kuomintang party, urged the government to investigate and ensure that elections scheduled in January were fair and open.
+Han Kuo-yu, the presidential candidate of Taiwan’s main opposition, the China-friendly Kuomintang party, urged the government to immediately send a team to Australia to investigate.

+If he had taken money from China’s Communist Party, he vowed to resign from his post as mayor of the southern city of Kaohsiung, to which he was elected a year ago.

+“In this year’s presidential election, if Han Kuo-yu has taken even one cent, he will immediately drop out of the race,”

 Wang said the Chinese Communist Party under President Xi Jinping “infiltrates all countries in areas such as military, business and culture, in order to achieve its goal”, the Age added.